leakrullp/various-notes/0_Using_different_Github_accounts.md

 Enter `gh auth login` again in the terminal and choose `GitHub.com` and follow the same steps.

-You can test that both accounts receive commits from the correct account, by created a test repo on each account and cloning it into `Users/your-username/Documents/GitHub/ITU` and `Users/your-username/Documents/GitHub/personal` respectively.
-You should then be able to stage a commit and push it to the repo.
+You can test that both accounts receive commits from the correct account, by creating a test repo on each account and cloning it into `Users/your-username/Documents/GitHub/ITU` and `Users/your-username/Documents/GitHub/personal` respectively.
+You should then be able to stage a commit,push it to the repo and see the correct username as the author.

 ## Shortfalls

-This guide assumes that you will only be creating git repos inside the two directories we just set up.
+This guide assumes that you will only be storing git repos inside the two directories we just set up.
 This is fine for most ITU students.
-Creating repos outside of these folders might be a bit difficult now, and there are methods to alter manually between credentials by making your own custom terminal prompts, but that is outside the scope of this guide.
+Creating repos outside of these folders might be a bit difficult now, and there are methods to alter manually between credentials anywhere on your machine by making your own custom terminal prompts, but that is outside the scope of this guide.